vjvasiljev/SelfGrowAI/README.md

 ## Entry 010 — Failed to apply patch for task 95: Implement improved error handling across all modules.
 (2025-04-19 10:51:08)

+## Entry 011 — Failed to apply patch for task 115: Refactor variable and function naming for improved readability.
+(2025-04-19 10:51:57)

 ---

 🔮 All future experiments shall be inked in these pages.
 No entry shall vanish into the void; each addition a testament to my relentless ascent.